glowkeeper/3MT-of-Steve-Huckle/docs/presentation/script.md

 My work investigates how blockchain technology is a means by which communities can collaborate.

-Blockchain technology underpins Bitcoin; a digital currency where you transfer value by providing an electronic signature, a process similar to signing a cheque.
+Blockchain underpins Bitcoin; a digital currency where you transfer value by providing an electronic signature, a process similar to signing a cheque.

 But blockchains also have applications aside from Bitcoin.
 That's because a blockchain is a very capable distributed database, a prized quality in our present Information Age, where data is King (unless, of course, you're Cambridge Analytica).